Testing your integration

 • Link both assets to the same user via LinkUI to simulate the pairing process.

-• Test how capabilities unlock automatically when a vehicle and charger are paired.
+• Test how capabilities unlock when a vehicle and charger are paired.

-• Send control commands (e.g. start/stop charging) through the Vehicle API and verify orchestration across both assets.
+• Send charging commands through the Vehicle API and verify they reach both assets.

-Follow the instructions from our Sandbox guide to create virtual accounts for both the vehicle and the charger.
+Follow the Sandbox guide to create virtual accounts for both a vehicle and a charger.

 Download

-2. Choose the vehicle from the Asset list to open the vehicle view
+2. Open the vehicle from the Asset list.

-Now link the charger’s virtual account to the same user as described for the vehicle.
+Now link the charger's virtual account to the same user as the vehicle.

 Download

-In Sandbox, choose the vehicle from the Asset list to open the Vehicle view and confirm that:
+Open the vehicle from the Asset list and confirm:

-• You see a label at the top of the vehicle view saying Pairing established
+• A Pairing established label appears at the top of the vehicle view

-• Start charging, Stop charging, and Location capabilities are now set to isCapable: true
+• startCharging, stopCharging, and location capabilities are now isCapable: true

 Download

-• In the vehicle view, use the edit state option to simulate plugging in or unplugging the charger
+1. In the vehicle view, use the edit state option to simulate plugging in or unplugging the charger.

-• Trigger a startCharging or stopCharging action through your integration
+2. Send startCharging or stopCharging through your integration.

-• Observe the synchronized state updates on both assets (e.g. powerDeliveryState transitions to PLUGGED_IN:COMPLETE)
+3. Observe the state updates on both devices (for example, powerDeliveryState transitions to PLUGGED_IN:CHARGING).

 Copy linkEdge cases

-SchedulesA user has both a charger schedule and a vehicle schedule for assets that are linked to the same user and the same locationIf we find a schedule on both a vehicle and a charger for the same location, we disable the charger schedule and only obey the vehicle schedule.
+SchedulesA user has both a charger schedule and a vehicle schedule for the same location.We disable the charger schedule and use the vehicle schedule.
 Multiple schedules for different locations are allowed.

 Read next: FAQs